Greetings from all of us here at the Excellence in Broadcasting Network.

 And some of those women, after the birth of the child, you know what?

-Because that's not part of the program.
+And the feminists panicked because that's not part of the program.

-Other women did have the baby go back to work and set up daycare centers at work.
+Other women did have the baby, go back to work, and set up daycare centers at work.

-Other women did marry the father, but the phenomenon, what happened was more and more women decided to leave the workforce.
+But the phenomenon, what happened was more and more women decided to leave the workforce.

 And they wanted the flexibility to leave the workforce and come back to it and leave it and come back to it on the basis of motherhood being unique, special, and distinct.